SiLab-Bonn/aidatlu/docs/source/Documentation.rst

 For this the TLU clock needs to be distributed.
 The distribution of the clock via the LEMO has the problem that the clock signal form no longer arrives cleanly at the device.
 So distributing the clock usign the HDMI connectors is advised.
-A important step is to synchronize all delays (e.q. different cable length) of the clock signal with the trigger signal if encountered.
+An important step is to synchronize all delays (e.q. different cable length) of the clock signal with the trigger signal if encountered.

 At the start of a run the TLU sends out a RESET signal to the DUT.
 This signal can then be used by the DUT to synchronize the timestamp of the device and the TLU.